 You should act early to find out whether you will need a building consent for your event.
 Once a building consent application is submitted you should allow up to 20 working days for processing.
 Inspections of the building work must also be booked in advance.
 If you are a non-profit organisation you may qualify for a waiver of fees.

-Contact the Event Coordinator for more information.
+Contact the Community Events Officer for more information.